All tours are based on 4 persons

 The Reykjavik Edition Hotel

-Evening Northern Lights by Boat Tour
+Northern Lights Private Evening Tour

-Northern Lights by Boat
+Northern Lights Private Tour

 Today, we venture into the iconic Golden Circle.
 Discover Thingvellir National Park, a UNESCO World Heritage Site steeped in history and natural beauty.
-From the erupting Strokkur geyser to the thundering Gullfoss waterfall, you’ll see Iceland’s most cherished landmarks up close.
+From the erupting Strokkur geyser to the thundering Gullfoss waterfall, you’ll see Iceland’.s most cherished landmarks up close.

 This is the only place where the Mid-Atlantic Ridge comes to the surface and forms a rift valley between tectonic plates.
 Filled in the fissure created by the separation of the plates is glacial water that has been filtered underground for decades through hardened, porous lava rock.
-The filtering process of the glacial water makes Silfra one of the clearest bodies of water on earth with up to 120 meters of visibility.
+The filtering process of the glacial water makes Silfra one of the clearest bodies of water on earth, with up to 120 meters of visibility.

 Time for an adrenaline rush with a snowmobile ride on Langjökull Glacier.
 This exhilarating adventure lets you experience the breathtaking beauty of Iceland’s glaciers like never before.
 As you zip across the pristine ice, the thrill of speed surges through you, taking you to places few have ventured.

 After the rush, settle into the peaceful retreat of Hotel Rangá, carefully chosen by our team for its perfect location to observe the Northern Lights.
 The hotel’s observatory, guided by a local astronomer, invites you to experience the wonders of the night sky, offering expert tips for capturing long-exposure photos.
-A Nordic-inspired menu highlights the finest local ingredients—enjoy dinner with panoramic views, and when night falls, relax in geothermal hot tubs beneath a sky full of stars.
-A personal wake-up call ensures you won’t miss a single moment when the Aurora Borealis lights up the sky.

 Rangá Hotel